Web Development with GoLang

 Built-in Routing with http.ServeMux

-.
+GoLang's standard library provides a simple and efficient way to handle routing using http.ServeMux.
 This multiplexer matches incoming requests to the appropriate handler functions based on the URL path.

 Basic Routing

-To set up basic routing, you define handler functions and map them to specific URL patterns using http.HandleFunc
+To set up basic routing, you define handler functions and map them to specific URL patterns using http.HandleFunc.

 package main